microsoft/ALAppExtensions/Modules/System/Azure AD User Management/README.md

 ```
 ### CreateNewUserFromGraphUser (Method) <a name="CreateNewUserFromGraphUser"></a>

- Creates a new user from an Azure AD user.
+ Creates a new user from a Microsoft Entra user.

 #### Syntax